On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Numerical results

-In order to describe qualitatively the problem, a simplified version is presented, where the permeability is homogeneous but not the critical velocity $\uc$.
-The latter varies spatially according to a log-normal distribution.
+In order to describe the problem qualitatively, a simplified version is presented here, where the permeability is heterogeneous but the critical velocity field $\uc$ is homogeneous (\emph{i.e} $\gamma=0$).

-In figure \ref{fig:flow_example_homk} (top) shows the flow field for different mean pressure gradients $\langle \nabla P \rangle$.
-For a small pressure difference, the flow field is homogeneous as for a Newtonian Darcy flow in a homogeneous field.
-As the pressure difference increases, flow field remains homogeneous until the first location reaches its local threshold (Fig. \ref{fig:flow_example_homk}.a).
-Around this first point, since the viscosity has changed, the flow field is then perturbed in a way similar to a dipole flow.
-In this figure, the second regime is shear-thinning $n<1$ so the viscosity has locally decreased.
-The flow has thus increased downstream and upstream, while it has decreased on the lateral sides.
-Consequently, the change of regime at one point should favour or defavour the change of behaviour in the vicinity.
-One can therefore expect some correlations of the regions that have changed their flow regime.
-For shear-thinning (resp. thickening) fluids the change of regime should thus be correlated in the streamwise (resp. perpendicular) direction.
-Figure \ref{fig:flow_example_homk} (bottom) represents the correspondings regions which have change their regime.
-It can be noted that this correlation effect seems in fact quite marginal.
-This might be explained by the fact that the distribution of $\uc$ is quite large $\sigma=1$.
-The dipole velocity perturbation might thus be unable to compensate large fluctuation of the threshold value.
-As the pressure difference increases, more and more regions change their behavior until the entire domain is in the non-Newtonian regime.
+Figure \ref{fig:flow_example_homuc} (left) shows the flow field for different average pressure gradients $\langle \nabla P \rangle$.
+For a very small pressure gradient, the flow field is heterogeneous but all velocities are below the (single-valued) threshold $\uc=\uref$ (figure not shown).
+As the pressure gradient increases, the velocity field increases as a whole.
+At some point, some regions reach the threshold (Fig. \ref{fig:flow_example_homuc}, top).
+At these locations, the viscosity is changed, which disturbs the surrounding flow field.
+This modification therefore favor or disfavor the velocity in the close vicinity.
+Here, the fluid is shear-thinning $n<1$, so the viscosity is locally decreased.
+The flow is then increased downstream and upstream, while it is decreased on the lateral sides.
+Thus, some correlations of regions that have changed flow regime can be expected.
+For shear-thinning (resp. thickening), the regime change should thus be correlated along the flow direction (resp. perpendicular to it).
+As the pressure gradient increases, more and more regions change their behavior until the entire domain is in the non-Newtonian regime.
+We can also note how the velocity distribution is crucially altered as it passes through the threshold value in Fig. \ref{fig:flow_example_homuc} (right column).